iamVP7/mozwebext_book/manuscript/WebExtension_notifier.md

-# Building our Water Notifier Extension
+# Experiment 5: Building our Water Notifier Extension

 Humans depends on a lot on notification system.
 The simplest thing and more like a hello world program for WebExtension is building Notification system.
 I got started with sending simple notification.